igalic/blag/contents/articles/a-thousand-words-from-the-sidelines/index.md

 source, even at a time when i didn't know the word "meritocracy" yet. funnily enough it would be women who taught it to me.

+# women's tragedies

 and, as always, it was a woman's tragedy that finally opened my eyes.

-i'll come back to this key-point. the tragedy of women as a background narrative, while at the same time their stories must never to be believed.
+the tragedy of women as a background narrative, while at the same time their stories must never to be believed:

+# believing is the first step

+# my feminism will be intersectional or it will be bullshit

+# missteps and step backs

+# calling out and calling in

 # but i'm a humanist / equalist!